frederic-perez/AmE-dictionary/data/dictionary.md

 __uncouth__ _adj_ :three::hammer:
 __uncrating__
 __unction__ _n_
-__unctuous__ _adj_ :dart::three: Seeming to be interested, friendly, or full of praise, but in a way that is unpleasant because it is not sincere.
+__unctuous__ _adj_ :four::dart: Seeming to be interested, friendly, or full of praise, but in a way that is unpleasant because it is not sincere.
 __uncured__ _v_ _Organic grass-fed uncured hot dogs._
 __under (one's) breath__ _idiom_ Spoken in such a soft, quiet voice that others cannot hear it distinctly.
 __under (someone's) watch__